-Accommodation – Most hostels have dorm beds are just around $5 USD.
-Splurge for a private single or double hostel room and pay around $30 USD, or between $30-50 for a double hotel room.
+Accommodation – Most hostels have dorm beds for just around $5 USD.
+Splurge for a private single or double hostel room and pay about $30 USD, or between $30-50 USD for a double hotel room.

 Food – Dining out is relatively inexpensive in Guatemala.
 In cheap eateries called “comedores”, you can get a two course meal for around $3.50 USD, with a meal in a “tourist” restaurant costing about $10 USD.
 Pre-made plates of food (usually chicken or beef, rice, and tortillas) are often sold on the buses during stops for about $2 USD.
 National brand beers cost about $1 USD a bottle and $3 USD a liter from the store.
 Overall, if you stay away from burgers, you can eat really cheap here.